noecodjo/GIM-ecommerce-PHP-SDK/README.txt

   ------------------

   Open defines.inc.php files
-  Change parameters to put correct information to connect to PowerCARD-eCommerce _ECOMM_FRONT_PROTOCOL_ 	=> 'http' or 'https' _ECOMM_FRONT_SERVER_		=>	IP ou Domain Name of your PowerCARD-eCommerce FRONT server _ECOMM_FRONT_PORT_		=>	Port number of your PowerCARD-eCommerce FRONT server / No port :for prod gimbarakanet url
+  Change parameters to put correct information to connect to GIM-eCommerce _ECOMM_FRONT_PROTOCOL_ 	=> 'http' or 'https' _ECOMM_FRONT_SERVER_		=>	IP ou Domain Name of your GIM-eCommerce FRONT server _ECOMM_FRONT_PORT_		=>	Port number of your GIM-eCommerce FRONT server / No port :for prod gimbarakanet url

   Start
   -------------

-  Copy all eCommerce-client files in your PHP Server Open index.php in your browser: http://localhost/PowerCARD-eCommerce-client-php
+  Copy all eCommerce-client files in your PHP Server Open index.php in your browser: http://localhost/GIM-ecommerce-PHP-SDK